Are you wondering if you can use your Nespresso machine’s coffee pods twice or even more?

 Differences between espresso and lungo Nespresso pods

-The great thing about using coffee pods at home is: you don’t have to worry about getting the correct grind size for your coffee pod, as they come pre-filled with ground coffee.
+The great thing about using coffee pods at home is that you don’t have to worry about getting the correct grind size for your coffee pod, as they come pre-filled with ground coffee.

 Lungo pods will give you a single serving of coffee with roughly 110ml (3.72 Oz) of coffee.